hiranwj/google-homepage-clone/README.md

 This project can be used by cloning the project to your local machine.

-1. Clone the project using `git clone https://github.com/PubuduJ/google-homepage-clone.git` terminal command.
+1. Clone the project using `https://github.com/hiranwj/google-homepage-clone.git` terminal command.
 2. Open the project from **Visual Studio Code**.
 3. Run the project using **Live Server**
 - Live server can be installed to the VS Code as a extension.
 Get more details about the Live Server from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).